Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/loop_subdivide.rst

 Options
 =======

-Options are only available while the tool is in use, and are displayed in the 3D View header
+Options are only available while the tool is in use, and are displayed in the 3D View header.

 Even :kbd:`E`
    Only available for single edge loops.
    This matches the shape of the edge loop to one of the adjacent edge loops.
-   (See :ref:`Edge Slide tool <modeling-meshes-editing-edge-slide>` for details) Flip :kbd:`F`
+   (See :ref:`Edge Slide tool <modeling-meshes-editing-edge-slide>` for details).
+Flip :kbd:`F`
    When Even is enabled, this flips the target edge loop to match.
-   (See :ref:`Edge Slide tool <modeling-meshes-editing-edge-slide>` for details) Number of Cuts :kbd:`Wheel` or :kbd:`NumpadPlus` / :kbd:`NumpadMinus`
+   (See :ref:`Edge Slide tool <modeling-meshes-editing-edge-slide>` for details).
+Number of Cuts :kbd:`Wheel` or :kbd:`NumpadPlus` / :kbd:`NumpadMinus`
    After activating the tool, but before confirming initial loop location, you can increase and decrease the number of cuts to create,